Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_4_4_15 Z-layer support

 OCCT features depth-arranging functionality called z-layer.
 A graphical presentation can be put into a z-layer.
-In general, this function can be used for implementing "bring to front"� functionality in a graphical application.
+In general, this function can be used for implementing "bring to front" functionality in a graphical application.

 Example:

 ~~~~~
 // set z-layer to an interactive object
-Handle(AIS_InteractiveContext) aContext = …
+Handle(AIS_InteractiveContext) aContext = ...
-Handle(AIS_InteractiveObject) anInterObj = …
+Handle(AIS_InteractiveObject) anInterObj = ...
 Standard_Integer anId = 3;
 aViewer->AddZLayer (anId);
 aContext->SetZLayer (anInterObj, anId);